CCTV camera locations

 - to access a lay-by, for example disabled bay, loading bay or parking bay alongside a bus lane

 - to access a private entrance (provided it is a vehicular access and the vehicle does not wait in the bus lane) - you must make the turn as close as possible to the access point (it is considered reasonable that the turn should be made within one vehicle length)

 The enforcement of infringements of the bus lane regulations is carried out in a pragmatic and sensible way using video clip evidence.
-Each case will be treated on its merits by the department and it will try to adopt a common sense approach when reviewing contraventions.
+Each case will be treated on its merits by the Department for Infrastructure and it will try to adopt a common sense approach when reviewing contraventions.